vix993/vix993/README.md

 I like to define myself as a creative person and I am motivated to provide robust software solutions.

-I am also an musician, publishing my content under [Desvious Order](https://open.spotify.com/artist/03Ka7Eewewpe6Kw5lRmXbv).
+I am also a musician, publishing my content under [Desvious Order](https://open.spotify.com/artist/03Ka7Eewewpe6Kw5lRmXbv).

 Proficiencies: